hjmschoonvelde/ess_qta_2023/README.md

 -  **Lab**: Working in RStudio Cloud.
 Working with libraries in R. Working with RMarkdown.

 - **Readings**
   - Benoit (2020).
 Text as Data: An Overview.
 Handbook of Research Methods in Political Science and International Relations.
 Ed. by L. Curini and R. Franzese.
-Thousand Oaks: Sage: 461–497.
+Thousand Oaks: Sage: pp. 461–497.
   - Grimmer, J., & Stewart, B. M. (2013).
 Text as data: The promise and pitfalls of automatic content analysis methods for political texts.
-Political Analysis, 21(3), 267–297.
+Political Analysis, 21(3), pp. 267–297.

 *Day 2 - July 11*